 Persistent redness, flushing and sensitivity — calmed with the right clinical approach.

 Rosacea is a chronic inflammatory skin condition that causes persistent facial redness, visible blood vessels, papulopustular bumps, and heightened skin sensitivity.
 It affects an estimated 1 in 10 people and typically appears between ages 30 and 50.
 Rosacea presents in four recognised subtypes — erythematotelangiectatic, papulopustular, phymatous and ocular — often in combination.
-At Feonix Aesthetics in Coventry, we match the treatment protocol to your specific subtype and triggers.
+At Feonix Aesthetics in Coventry, we treat rosacea with the Fotona Nd:YAG vascular laser as our primary intervention for visible vessels and persistent redness, supported by Laser Genesis, LED Therapy and gentle peel protocols.
+Rosacea is managed, not cured: ongoing maintenance and trigger avoidance (sun, heat, alcohol, spicy food, stress) are part of long-term care.

 Book ConsultationRosacea is a chronic inflammatory skin condition that goes far beyond simple facial redness.
 While the facial flushing and visible blood vessels are the most recognised symptoms, rosacea as a broader skin condition encompasses a range of symptoms including persistent redness, inflammatory papules and pustules, thickened or textured skin, burning and stinging sensations, and increased skin sensitivity.
 The condition typically affects the central face, particularly the cheeks, nose, forehead, and chin, but it can also extend to the ears, neck, and chest.
 Rosacea is classified into several subtypes, including erythematotelangiectatic (redness and visible vessels), papulopustular (acne-like bumps), phymatous (thickened, bumpy skin), and ocular (affecting the eyes).
 Many people experience features of more than one subtype simultaneously.